Sosowski/CatGame/README.md

 * Player sprite rotates and changes base based on mouse position to aim at cursor.
 * Level System
 * Audio Events

+## Current Functionality

+The player can move left and right with a and d, and can jump with w.
+Press s to lower the camera slightly to view areas below you.
+Use the left mouse button to fire a projectile.